gandreini/css-guidelines/css-style-guide.md

 ## 2. SASS file organization

-Our approach to manage CSS of the project is based on Modular CSS on which you can find more informations <a href="https://spaceninja.com/2018/09/17/what-is-modular-css/?utm_source=CSS-Weekly&utm_campaign=Issue-332&utm_medium=email" target="_blank">here</a>.
+Our approach to managing CSS of the project is based on Modular CSS on which you can find more information <a href="https://spaceninja.com/2018/09/17/what-is-modular-css/?utm_source=CSS-Weekly&utm_campaign=Issue-332&utm_medium=email" target="_blank">here</a>.
 We also adopt the Inverted Triangle CSS (ITCSS) philosophy, in a slightly simplified version.
 More info about ITCSS <a href="https://www.xfive.co/blog/itcss-scalable-maintainable-css-architecture/" target="_blank">here</a>.

-SASS files are divided in 5 main folders that organize them in a logical structure:
+SASS files are organized in 5 main folders that organize them in a logical structure:

 **Generic, Global, Components, Layouts, Utilities**

 ### 2.1 Generic

 Files that don't directly style elements in the HTML: **color-scheme**, **variables**, **mixins**.
 Examples of **mixins** include:

-A mixin to keep floating elements consistent, without using *overflow: hidden;*:
+A mixin to keep floating elements consistent, without using `overflow: hidden;`:

 	@mixin consistent {
 	    &:after {